scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 As a result, we highlighted a correlation between parts of genes with a high rate of mutations depending on the geographic distribution of viruses, which emphasizes the emergence of new variants (i.e., Alpha, Beta, Delta, Gamma, and Omicron).

 The creation of phylogenetic trees, as mentioned above, is an important part of the solution and includes the main steps of the developed pipeline.
+This function is intended for genetic data.
 The main parameters of this part are as follows:

 .. code-block:: python